-I knew that it was only a matter of time before some would come from the western church and try to plant their denominational flags among them and carve out their piece of the prize.
+But I discerned that it was only a matter of time before some would come from the western church and try to plant their denominational flags among them and carve out their piece of the prize.
 I warned them about the flood of money that would follow and the seductive lure of materialism and consumerism that had engulfed the West and infected the church.
 I warned them of the test of prosperity that would come and the dangers it carried with it.
 I challenged them not to compromise the lessons God had taught them during their lean years of poverty and persecution.

-These simple believers and fearless shepherds were shocked to hear my warnings of the leaven of the Western church.
-Like many in the rest of the world, they thought that the American church had all the answers.
-I warned them of the money and materialism and great ideas that would come.
-I told them that looking to America for answers was the biggest mistake they could make.
-Not only was she not a part of the solution, she was a major part of the problem.
+These simple believers were shocked to hear my warnings of the leaven of the Western church.
+Like many others they assumed that when it came to Christianity the American church had all the answers.
+I warned them of the money, materialism and so-called expertise that some would bring.
+I told them that looking to America for answers would be the biggest mistake they could make.
+Not only was the western church not a part of the solution but a major source of the problem.
 I told them not to look elsewhere but recognize what God had already done in their midst - that was answer enough.

 The very things that America is telling everyone else to embrace are the very things the rest of Christianity should flee from.
 God doesn’t what anyone copying the America model of Christianity.
 Not only that, but He is calling us out of all the manmade nonsense found in the American church and churchianity.
 If you want a better idea of what the church really looked like, look at the early church or consider the lessons in the attached photo.